Azure/reliable-web-app-pattern-dotnet/local-development.md

 1. Change the dropdowns for *Relecloud.Web.CallCenter* and *Relecloud.Web.CallCenter.Api* to the action of **Start**.
 1. Click **Ok** to close the popup

-1. When connecting to Azure SQL database you'll connect with your Azure AD account.
+1. When connecting to Azure SQL database you'll connect with your Microsoft Entra ID account.
-Run the following command to give your Azure AD account permission to access the database.
+Run the following command to give your Microsoft Entra ID account permission to access the database.

     <table>
     <tr>